sony/nnabla/doc/python/file_format_converter/Function-Level_Support_Status.rst

     =================  ===  ===  ====  ====  ===========================  =================================================================================================================
       Concatenate      ✓    ✓    ✓     ✓     Concat
       Split            ✓    ✓    ✓     ✓     Split, Squeeze
-      Stack            ✓    ✓    ✓     ✓     Unsqueeze, Concat
+      Stack            ✓    ✓    ✓     ✓     Concat, Unsqueeze
-      Slice            △    △    ✓     ✓     Slice, Constant              ONNX slice cannot support step != 1 on opset < 10.
+      Slice            △    △    ✓     ✓     Constant, Slice              ONNX slice cannot support step != 1 on opset < 10.
-      Pad              △    △    △     △     Pad, Constant                When the mode of the pad is reflect, if the size of the pad exceeds the input size, onnxruntime cannot handle it.
+      Pad              △    △    △     △     Constant, Pad                When the mode of the pad is reflect, if the size of the pad exceeds the input size, onnxruntime cannot handle it.
       Transpose        ✓    ✓    ✓     ✓     Transpose
       Broadcast        X    ✓    ✓     ✓
       BroadcastTo      ✓    ✓    ✓     ✓
-      Tile             ✓    ✓    ✓     ✓     Reshape, Tile, Constant
+      Tile             ✓    ✓    ✓     ✓     Constant, Reshape, Tile
-      OneHot           X    ✓    ✓     ✓     Flatten, Reshape, Gather
+      OneHot           X    ✓    ✓     ✓     Flatten, Gather, Reshape
-      Flip             ✓    ✓    ✓     ✓     Identity, Transpose, Gather
+      Flip             ✓    ✓    ✓     ✓     Gather, Identity, Transpose
       Shift                                                               Not yet implemented.
       Sort                                                                Not yet implemented.
-      Reshape          ✓    ✓    ✓     ✓     Reshape, Constant
+      Reshape          ✓    ✓    ✓     ✓     Constant, Reshape
       MatrixDiag                                                          Not yet implemented.
       MatrixDiagPart                                                      Not yet implemented.
       Assign                                                              Not yet implemented.